TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 			* Environment Monitoring - using UAVs to achieve complete coverage while minimizing overlapping FOVs
 			* Collaborative Transportation - using UAVs for a logistics network and making it operate more efficiently
 		* *Intelligent Information Systems*
-			* [[Natural Language Processing]] - includes RLHF and MARL-powered chatbots that can simulate conversations
+			* Natural Language Processing- includes RLHF and MARL-powered chatbots that can simulate conversations
 			* Programming Generation - MARL can be used to collaboratively generate, optimize, and test programs
 			* Recommender systems - MARL can be used to enhance collaborative effort, regulate competing parties, and simulating user preferences.
 		* *Public Health and Intelligent Medical Diagnosis* - aims to improve various fields in healthcare including
 			* Disease prediction, diagnosis, and treatment.
 MARL is good in this context because it can handle collaborative tasks.
 			* Medical image processing via an ensemble of MARL agents.
 		* *Smart Manufacturing* - using AI to optimize the production process.
-These methods typically require sophisticated [[MARL Deep Learning#Value Decomposition and Common-Reward Games|techniques]] to counteract combinatorial action space explosion.
+These methods typically require value decomposition to counteract combinatorial action space explosion.
 			* Job shop scheduling - involves resource allocation, task management and scheduling, especially in a dynamic environment.
 			* Industrial robots - focuses on the level of robots that make products.
 Also focuses on making these robots.
 			* Preventive maintenance - accounting for machine failure.